NBKRedSpy/QM_HighlightDamagingEffects/README.md

 ![thumbnail icon](media/thumbnail.png)

+# Important - This version of the mod is only for the opt in beta version of the game!

+This is a temporary version that supports the 0.8.6 beta, and not the current game's version.
+For the non beta version of the game, use the mod of the same name without the BETA suffix.

+The non beta version *must* be uninstalled.
+When the 0.8.6 becomes the main version, this mod will be deleted.
+Note that the beta is expected to change many times before release.
+As such, this mod may break on each beta release.

+# Mod Placeholder

+This is a temporary version which just inverts the colors so that yellow means wounds are not bandaged.
+In the short term, this will at least allow the users to have a much more visible indicator of wound damage.

+# Docs

 Highlights the wound icon when it is causing damage.

 When in the middle of battle, it can be difficult to notice that a new -2 HP per action point wound has been added to the existing wounds.